 - Journey Ahead: Gurez Valley to Srinagar to Aharbal Waterfall

 The plan for tomorrow was to return to Srinagar.
 We weren’t sure about which place we wanted to cover next and were juggling a few options.
 In the end, it turned out to be Aharbal Waterfall.
 Please click on the link above to continue reading the next part of the travelogue.

 Sightseeing in Gurez Valley – Conclusion

 I hope the travelogue, pictures, and information on sightseeing in Gurez Valley were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.